ingenieux/aws-sdk-typescript/README.md

 ### Using Typescript 2.x (experimental)

-Typescript 2 allows you to (install type declarations with npm)[https://blogs.msdn.microsoft.com/typescript/2016/06/15/the-future-of-declaration-files/], this is how you can install the @djabry fork of aws-sdk-typescript
+Typescript 2 allows you to [install type declarations with npm](https://blogs.msdn.microsoft.com/typescript/2016/06/15/the-future-of-declaration-files/), this is how you can install the @djabry fork of aws-sdk-typescript

 1. Make sure you have Typescript 2 installed